MartinJeanne/linkstart-bot/README.md

 # linkstart-bot
+## Info
 French discord bot that can play music among other things!
 [Invite Linkstart-bot](https://discord.com/oauth2/authorize?client_id=784536536459771925&permissions=8&scope=bot) on your server 🤖
+This project take advange of CI/CD and automatically deploy any commit pushed on master via Docker on a VPS.

 ## Run the bot
 Rename .env.example file in .env and fill these information: